pradosh-arduino/InfectOS-v0.1.0/README.md

 # InfectOS-v0.1.0
  this is and ARM based OS.
 # Setup
+make a folder named: `ARM_Root`

+then follow these steps to build the OS:

 build the OS's kernel just type: `make all`

 make kernel image: `make image`